Morning Crunch: lessons on acquiring and engaging young audiences from the newsletter-only German media start up

 • Adding a section “why this matters” to every story – that’s where we connect the bigger story to the individual reader

-It's also about the angle.
-We don't just report what's going on but how it's impacting young readers and their realities.
-For instance, we wouldn't just say “this event has impacted interest rates” but “open your banking and you'll probably see that this interest on your savings has declined, here's why and how it will affect you long-term – and why crypto still isn't the answer to declining interest rates”
+It’s also about the angle.
+We don’t just report what’s going on but how it’s impacting young readers and their realities.
+For instance, we wouldn’t just say “this event has impacted interest rates” but “open your banking app and you’ll probably see that this interest on your savings has declined, here’s why and how it will affect you long-term – and why crypto still isn’t the answer to declining interest rates”

 We don’t yet have the team to do scoops, we have to find out which stories are interesting and relevant to our readers, understand the news, consider how it impacts them and give them our take.